| Note | |

 A(d)dress:000021FF Mas(k):0000FFFF

-Terminal CUs must have the set parameter (T)ype:3
+Terminal CUs must have the set parameter (T)ype:3,

-are empty; see
+parameters A(d)dress and Mas(k) are empty; see

 the example in the manual How to